un1tz3r0/controlnetvideo/README.md

-A CLI tool for applying Stable Diffusion Img2Img with ControlNets to videos, with stabilization provided by feeding back the prior output frame as a partial init image.
+A CLI tool for applying __Stable Diffusion__ &times; __ControlNets__ to videos, with stabilization provided by feeding back the prior output frame as a partial init image.
 The input frames are fed in as the ControlNet control image through the appropriate detector.

 # Installation

 ## Pre-requisites

-You may wish to set up a venv and activate it before installing the dependencies.
+You may wish to set up a __venv__ and activate it before installing the dependencies.

 ```
 python3 -m venv venv